Message specifically for Dr. Jason Lyle [sic].

 —K.W., PhD, US

 Thank you for your kind invitation.
 We actually are already familiar with ice cores, and many of the age claims that are based on them.
-In fact, Dr. Larry Vardiman has written a fine work on this topic which we stock:
+In fact, Dr. Larry Vardiman has written a fine work on this topic, Ice Cores and the Age of the Earth.

 We also have a number of web articles on the topic.
 Briefly, I should just mention that we cannot actually observe annual layers (for more than a few years anyway).
 We can observe layers—but the idea that all of them are annual is an (unbiblical) uniformitarian assumption.